notjuuke/website/content/posts/mac_to_linux.md

 date: 2021-12-03
 ---

-# Here's another post about switching from macOS to Linux

 I'll be breif.
 I switched from macOS > Pop OS.
 I'm writing this to share some of the tools I use in Pop OS (replacements for things missing from my macOS workflow) – just in case someone finds them helpful. :)

 ## [Rsync.net](https://rsync.net)